+The VOF Constituency includes all operations currently certified by VOF.
 Any producer or processor who has been certified in the most recent year will receive notice of all VOF producer meetings.
-The constituency, of which all certified operations are a part, meets annually to:
+The constituency meets annually to:

-- vote on standards interpretations and relevant policy issues;
+- Vote on standards interpretations and relevant policy issues

-- approve a budget;

-- allocate funds derived from certification fees;
+- Approve fee changes

-- approve the Review Committee; and
+- Approve the Review Committee

-- approve the Executive Committee.
+- Approve the Executive Committee.

 The Executive Committee consists of three to five constituents not certified by VOF and elected by a majority vote at the annual producer meeting.
-The Executive Committee shall also include the Certification Director and the NOFA-VT Executive Director.
+The Executive Committee shall also include the VOF Director and the NOFA-VT Executive Director.
 The Executive Committee is in charge of the management of VOF.
-They make decisions regarding VOF personnel, review the annual budget and fees, annually review the program's quality systems, and perform other non-certification work.
+They make decisions regarding VOF personnel, approve the annual budget and fees, annually review the program's quality systems, and perform other non-certification work.

-The Review Committee consists of five members elected by a majority vote at the annual producer meeting who create interim VOF policies for National Standards interpretations, and who meet to decide on adverse action issues except those related to late applications and fees.
+The Review Committee consists of five constituents certified by VOF and elected by a majority vote at the annual producer meeting.
+The Review Committee creates interim VOF policies for National Standards interpretations, and meets to decide on adverse action issues except those related to late applications and fees.
 Any adverse action taken by the Review Committee must be reviewed for impartiality by the Executive Committee.
 Any interim policy created by the Review Committee will be considered, voted upon and either rejected or passed by a 2/3rds majority vote at the VOF annual producer meeting.